joaovicenteft/blockchain/README.md

 # blockchain

-This is a simple implementation to ilustrate the way how blockchain works and why it is used by bitcoin and other cryptocurrency.
+This is a simple implementation to ilustrate the way how does blockchain works and why it is used by bitcoin and other cryptocurrency.

 ![alt text](blockchain.jpeg)
 <br />
-How blockchain works
+How does blockchain works
 <br />